- You do not have any products in your shopping cart yet.

 | Capacity | Dining table for six people |

-Additionally, we offer a matching coffee table from the "Deep Island" series, which harmonizes perfectly with this dining table.
-If you require special custom-made options, we are happy to craft a table tailored to your individual needs.
+Additionally, we offer a matching coffee table from the "Deep Island" series that harmonizes perfectly with this dining table.
+If you require special custom sizes, we are happy to craft a table tailored to your individual needs.

 T202408198

 The reclaimed wood used comes from old demolished houses and bridges on the islands of Java and Bali, where the individual components of this coffee table are prefabricated in small family businesses.
-After the semi-finished tables arrive at our warehouse, the individual parts are refurbished (e.g., brushing and waxing the wood parts) and assembled in our in-house workshop.
+Upon arrival of the semi-finished tables at our warehouse, the individual parts are refurbished in our in-house workshop (e.g., brushing and waxing the wooden parts) and assembled.

 Self-pickup or prior inspection of this coffee table is naturally possible in our showroom in Detern (East Frisia).